 If you haven't heard from us and are concerned, we encourage you to reach out to your local Red Cross or Red Crescent society or the ICRC office in your country.
 Here is a list of contact details.
 We also developed a question and answers article for people who have been affected with more information.
 We know you entrusted us with personal information and details about often traumatic events in your lives.
 This is not a responsibility we take lightly.
-We want you to know we are doing everything we can to restore the services that we offer across the world.
 We will work hard to maintain your trust so we can continue to serve you.

 What made this attack highly sophisticated and targeted?

 The hackers made use of considerable resources to access our systems and used tactics that most detection tools would not have picked up.
 The following information demonstrates the sophisticated and targeted nature of the attack:

 - The attackers used a very specific set of advanced hacking tools designed for offensive security.
 These tools are primarily used by advanced persistent threat* groups, are not available publicly and therefore out of reach to other actors.

 - The attackers used sophisticated obfuscation techniques to hide and protect their malicious programs.
 This requires a high level of skills only available to a limited number of actors.

 - We determined the attack to be targeted because the attackers created a piece of code designed purely for execution on the targeted ICRC servers.
 The tools used by the attacker explicitly referred to a unique identifier on the targeted servers (its MAC address).

 - The anti-malware tools we had installed on the targeted servers were active and did detect and block some of the files used by the attackers.
 But most of the malicious files deployed were specifically crafted to bypass our anti-malware solutions, and it was only when we installed advanced endpoint detection and response (EDR) agents as part of our planned enhancement programme that this intrusion was detected.